Zarubintsy culture: Burials

 Inhabitants practiced cremation.
 Cremated remains were either placed in large, hand-made ceramic urns, or were placed in a large pit and surrounded by food and ornaments, such as spiral bracelets and Middle to Late La-Tene type fibulae.

 Decline

 The disintegration of the Zarubintsy culture has been linked with the emigration of its population in several directions.
 Density of settlements in the central region decreases, as late Zarubintsy groups appear radially, especially southward into the forest-steppe regions of the middle Dnieper, Desna, and southern Donets rivers.
 Influences upon local cultures in the east Carpathian/ Podolia region, as well as, to a lesser extent, north into the forest zone are also evident.
 The movement of Zarubintsy groups has been linked to an increasingly arid climate, whereby the population left the hillforts on high promontories and moved southward into river valleys.
 This mostly southern movement brought them closer to westward moving Sarmatian groups (from the Don region) and Thracian-Celtic elements.
-By the 3rd century AD, central late Zarubintsy sites 're-arranged' into the so-called Kiev culture, whilst the westernmost areas were integrated into the Wielbark culture.
+By the 3rd century AD, central late Zarubintsy sites 're-arranged' into the so-called Kyiv culture, whilst the westernmost areas were integrated into the Wielbark culture.